Chatbots in Customer Service: An Introduction

-How chatbots can support companies
+How chatbots support companies

 Chatbots can not only be used for communication between companies and private or business customers; they are also well suited for internal communications.
-For example, there are chatbots that are used for employee surveys or as a service help desk.
+For example, there are chatbots that are used solely as a service help desk for internal employees.
 The communication tasks involved here are comparatively simple, and the bots used can guide employees through predefined workflows.
-At the same time, people’s preferred way of communication has changed in the digital age.
-Chats and messenger services are the preferred communication medium today and have already replaced calls and emails in private communications.
+As people’s preferred way of communication has changed in the digital age, chats and messenger services have become the preferred communication medium today, replacing calls and emails in private communications.
 The popularity of chatbots is also on the rise among customers in corporate communication, and they achieve better results than circular emails.

 What are chatbots capable of doing today?

 The easiest way of recognising the complexity of a chatbot these days is to ask a question that does not fall within the functional scope of the bot and does not appear in the knowledge database.
 Chatbot programs usually specialise in certain areas.

 For instance, a bookseller’s chatbot that helps you with ordering or can give book recommendations has no idea of current share prices, while the chatbot of a bank can immediately call up the relevant information requested.
 If you use company chatbots to request information for which they were programmed, you can only partially determine the difference.